Eventdisplay/Converters/DL3-IRFs/README.md

 see [GDAF website](https://gamma-astro-data-formats.readthedocs.io/en/latest/irfs/irf_components/index.html#point-spread-function) for format details.

-**this is for now a playground for Gernot to learn more about the format; don't express lot's of progress and don't think this is for production**
+**this is for now a playground for Gernot to learn more about the format; don't expect lot's of progress and don't think this is for production**

 ## Converting IRFs in ROOT to FITS